Niko-Dex/nikodex2-frontend/README.md

 ## Building

-To create a production version of your app:
+To create a production version of Nikodex:

 ```sh
 npm run build